JoshuaCHartman/BlueBadgeCasino/README.md

 https://localhost:44367/api/Account/Register_New_Account
 ```

-5. In Postman, change the dropdown to the left of the url bar to POST.
+5. In Postman, change the dropdown to the left of the URL bar to **POST**.
 Click on the Body tab, and then the radio button for
 ```bash
 x-www-form-urlencoded